Dental implants are artificial teeth. Dental implants are titanium cylindrical posts, very similar to the root of the natural teeth.

 Complications from dental implant surgery are rare but, as with any medical procedure, there are risks, and these risks may be higher for patients who smoke or have other medical conditions such as uncontrolled adult diabetes or take certain medications.
 Other risks include: infection, which generally responds to medication; damage to other teeth, tooth roots, sinus problems; fractures; nerve damage that can result in pain, numbness or tingling; inability to complete the procedure due to inadequate jawbone; and implant failure.

 To date, dental implants are the most advanced and complete replacement option to replace missing natural teeth.
 They preserve the health of your neighboring natural teeth and prevent natural loss of bone that always follows loss of root of natural teeth.
 Dental implants are the only option for patient who have lost most of their teeth and can’t chew properly with removable teeth.

-To find out if you are a candidate for dental implants or to learn more about them, please click here to schedule a complimentary appointment with Dr. Noie.
+To find out if you are a candidate for dental implants or to learn more about them, please give us a call.